 Aborting a project sooner due to a lack of market need is always less expensive than seeing through a project (technical and industrial development, etc.) that generates no revenue.

 An innovation project is a long and risky process.
 In the end, the market will be the judge.
 The challenge is thus to access the right actors and their feedback to make informed, reliable decisions on how to orient your project.
 But how do you do this?
-Download our last white paper for more insight!
+Find out in the next edition!